piecole/gromacs-simulation-workflow/README.md

 3. **System-Specific Parameters**: Various parameters in the MDP files (temperature, pressure, timestep, etc.) may need to be adjusted based on your specific system and requirements.

-4. **Index Groups**: The script uses a default `index.ndx` file.
-You may need to create custom index groups for your specific analysis needs.
+4. **Index Groups**: An `.ndx` index file is required for the production run.
+The script will check for the presence of the index file before starting the production run and stop if it's not found, allowing you to create the necessary index groups for your specific analysis needs.
+Use `-n` to specify index file in parent folder.

 ## Customization Required